What is Dharmakāya?

 The trikāya doctrine

-The trikāya — three-body — doctrine is one of the central organising claims of Mahāyāna Buddhism.
-It distinguishes three modes in which the awakening of a Buddha is said to manifest.
-The nirmāṇakāya (Sanskrit emanation body) is the historical, embodied appearance — the Buddha who is born in a place and time, walks the roads of the Gangetic plain, gives discourses, and dies.
-The saṃbhogakāya (the enjoyment body or body of bliss) is the pure-form mode in which the Buddha appears to advanced practitioners in vision and contemplative experience — the iconography of the celestial Buddhas of the Mahāyāna sūtras and the yidam deities of Vajrayāna belongs to this register.
-Dharmakāya is the third and ground term: the unconditioned, unborn, uncompounded mode that is neither historical nor iconographic.
+The trikāya ('three-body') doctrine is central to Mahāyāna Buddhism.
+It names three modes in which the awakening of a Buddha is said to manifest.
+The nirmāṇakāya (the emanation body) is the historical, embodied appearance: the Buddha born at a place and time, walking the roads of the Gangetic plain, giving discourses, and dying.
+The saṃbhogakāya (the enjoyment body or body of bliss) is the pure-form mode in which the Buddha appears to advanced practitioners in vision and contemplation.
+The iconography of the celestial Buddhas in the Mahāyāna sūtras, and the yidam deities of Vajrayāna, belong to this register.
+Dharmakāya is the third and ground term: unconditioned, unborn, and uncompounded.
 It is the truth body, the body of dharma, in which the Buddha and the ultimate nature of phenomena are not two.
-The three are not separate Buddhas; the doctrine is that the same awakening is being read at three levels simultaneously.
+The three are not separate Buddhas.
+The doctrine holds that the same awakening is being read at three levels simultaneously.

 How it functions in Vajrayāna

-In Vajrayāna and especially in the Mahāmudrā and Dzogchen lineages, the dharmakāya is not approached as a metaphysical claim about distant cosmic Buddhas — it is treated as the actual nature of the practitioner's own mind, available to recognition under instruction.
+In Vajrayāna, and especially in the Mahāmudrā and Dzogchen lineages, dharmakāya is not treated as a claim about distant cosmic Buddhas.
+It is the actual nature of the practitioner's own mind, available to direct recognition under instruction.
 The Tibetan term rigpa, the primordial knowing of Dzogchen, is described as dharmakāya self-recognising.
-The Kagyu school's hagiography of its founder Tilopa records that he received his core Mahāmudrā transmission directly from the dharmakāya Buddha Vajradhara — a marker the lineage uses to claim that what is being transmitted does not originate in any human teacher and is not subject to the contingencies of human institutions.
-The same architecture runs through the trekchö practice of Dzogchen: the cutting through is into the dharmakāya nature of mind, not toward a distant Buddha.
-Even in the Rinzai koan curriculum that Hakuin systematised, the entry-level cases are classed as hosshin — the Sino-Japanese rendering of dharmakāya — and are designed to provoke a first kenshō on the ground the term names.
+The Kagyu school's hagiography of its founder Tilopa records that he received his core Mahāmudrā transmission directly from the dharmakāya Buddha Vajradhara.
+The lineage uses this to claim that what is transmitted does not originate in any human teacher and is not subject to the contingencies of human institutions.
+The same logic runs through the trekchö practice of Dzogchen: the cutting through is into the dharmakāya nature of mind, not toward a distant Buddha.
+Even in the Rinzai koan curriculum that Hakuin systematised, the entry-level cases are classed as hosshin (the Sino-Japanese rendering of dharmakāya), designed to provoke a first kenshō on the ground the term names.

 Where to encounter it in the index